- Key changes

-This policy covers a range of services including environmental health, licensing, environmental care, parking and housing.
+This policy covers a range of regulatory services.

 We have consulted with business and the wider community and incorporated their views into the policy.
 We will continue to review it, in the light of feedback from any part of the community.